 Digital Accessibility Strategy options

-We know that many organisations are keen to start or continue their accessibility journey.
-We often hear that what they don't have is a clear understanding of where to start or how to get buy-in from staff and managers.
+Many organisations want to improve their accessibility.
+The challenge is knowing where to start or how to get buy-in from staff and managers.

-This means that accessibility is a criterion at all stages: concept, design, development, testing, release and maintenance.
+That means making accessibility a consideration at every stage: concept, design, development, testing, release and maintenance.

 Accessibility Overview